 Imagine you're at a bustling market, eyeing a beautiful handwoven rug marked "25% off!"
 No calculator in sight.
-Do you walk away, missing out on a potential steal, or do you confidently calculate the discount in your head?
+So do you walk away, missing out on a potential steal, or do you confidently calculate the discount in your head?
 Or picture yourself splitting a restaurant bill with friends; quickly figuring out your share including an 18% tip can be a lifesaver and prevent awkward fumbling.
 Learning to calculate percentages without a calculator is not just a mathematical skill, it's a practical life skill that empowers you in everyday situations.

 Main Subheading: Understanding the Basics of Percentages